zamaniqbal/zamaniqbal/README.md

-## Hey, my name is Zaman, welcome to my profile! 👋
+## Hey, my name is Zaman and welcome to my profile! 👋

 <!--
 **zamaniqbal/zamaniqbal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.